rust-lang/async-book/src/07_workarounds/04_send_approximation.md

 threads would be unsound.
 One simple solution to this would be to `drop` the `Rc` before the `.await`, but unfortunately that does not work today.

-In order to successfuly work around this issue, you may have to introduce a block scope encapsulating any non-`Send` variables.
+In order to successfully work around this issue, you may have to introduce a block scope encapsulating any non-`Send` variables.
 This makes it easier for the compiler to tell that these variables do not live across an `.await` point.